 But no matter.
 If this company is so hungry for information about me that they’ll ask for it three times, what can I be but flattered by the attention?
 I filled in the blanks, checked the boxes, dimpled the radio buttons, and in the end was informed that my application had indeed been submitted.
 I wiped the sweat from my brow, poured myself something cold and refreshing, and reflected on the old saw that looking for a full-time job is in and of itself a full-time job.

-One Response to “A Hunting I Will Go”
+2 Responses to “A Hunting I Will Go”

 Leave a Reply